Permaculture Design Certification – Evenings and Weekends – Burnaby

 Gather together with like minded people to grow with plants and animals, gardens and farms to learn about how nature designs itself and how we can become sustainable designers ourselves.
 Together we will learn how to map and design our land and our lives, plan for emergency, grow organic food in all four seasons and work to build a more regenerative future.

-The certification granted upon completion of the course will empower participants as permaculture designers, consultants and beginner teachers able to use the word permaculture legally in their practice, business or project.
+The certification granted upon completion of the course will empower participants as permaculture designers, consultants and beginner teachers and to be able to use the word permaculture legally in their practice, business or project.
 This sustainability education eco-training certificate is a practical path for greening your life, resume and portfolio.
 Working toward certification is not a requirement.
 Students may attend the course without completing the material required to attain the certificates, its a fun way to journey with like minded people in an experiential, outdoor adventure in education.

 Join this adventure in learning as it journeys to farms, forests, gardens and eco-locations.